 How To Install A Whole House Surge Protector

 Let’s start with a note of warning.
 We recommend that you hire a professional to handle the installation of your surge protector unless you have some technical know-how on electrical installation.
 Most manufacturers recommend this as well and it may void your warranty in some cases.
 Fiddling with electrical units can also be dangerous especially if you do not know what you are doing.
 With that said, here is a step by step guide for installing a surge protector:

-Get the right tools: some of the tools you will need for this includes a Flathead screwdriver, screws, pliers, wire strippers, tape, voltage detector device and a flashlight.
+Get the right tools: some of the tools you will need for this include a Flathead screwdriver, screws, pliers, wire strippers, tape, voltage detector device, and a flashlight.